Venezuela and Nicaragua Crises

 Historical Map of South American nations

-In 1894, Nicaragua annexed the Mosquito Reserve, violating a previous treaty with Great Britain.
+In 1894, Nicaragua annexed the Mosquito Reserve, violating a previous treaty with Britain.
 In response, the British occupied Corinto in an attempt to pressure Nicaragua to pay an indemnity.
 Meanwhile, Britain was also confronting Venezuela over its border with Guiana.
 Both disputes angered the United States, which insisted on its right to act as arbitrator under the Monroe Doctrine, and eventually the British backed down.

 Peruvian civil war